storacha/specs/w3-filecoin.md

 }
 ```

-When aggregate request to be added is dequeued, broker should invoke `aggregate/add` to store it.
+When aggregate request to be added is dequeued, dealer should invoke `deal/add` to store it.

 > `did:web:spade.storage` invokes capability from `did:web:spade.storage`